 Metal binder jetting is becoming one of the key technologies among metal 3D printing.
 High printing speeds and complex component production are the valuable differentiators of the technology.
 A growing number of companies have recognized the potential of metal binder jetting and are working intensely to take advantage of the opportunities it offers.
 Metal binder jetting provides manufacturers of applications currently infeasible with metal 3D printing technologies with a fast and cost-efficient alternative in additive manufacturing.
-This is an impactful development, particularly for high-throughput market applications such as medical prototyping, full-scale automotive production, as well as tooling in the fields of dental and manufacturing.
+This is an impactful development, particularly for high-throughput market applications such as medical prototyping, automotive production, tooling, dental and manufacturing.
 Companies within these markets can now afford to print their own components sparing them from the high manufacturing costs of their specialized equipment.

 How Does Metal Binder Jetting Work?

 In the process of metal binder jetting, layers of powdered metal are joined by the selective deposition of a liquid binder.
 While other additive techniques use a heat source to bond materials together, binder jetting doesn’t rely on heat during the initial process of construction.
 The process begins with the distribution of a thin layer of metal powder while using print heads directed to jet binder droplets into the powder bed.
 A new layer of powdered metal is laid down on top over and again until the object is completed.
 This can be done to print one large part, or an array of parts stacked on top of one another.

 As technology is improving and speeds are increasing, the delivery of the binder to the printhead has never been more important.
 The accurate placement of the binder onto each layer is critical to hold the final part together.
 The subsequent sintering process fuses the metal powder and binder under the influence of heat.
 This results in precise components in accordance with tolerance specifications.